TheLeonX/XFBIN_PARSER/readme.md

 3. Write path to file/folder in cmd.

 # How to remove buttons from context menu

-If you want to get rid from buttons in context menu when you right click on files and folders, you need to delete folders from registry:
+You can use batch script "**Uninstall XFBIN Parser.bat**" inside of archive or you can edit registry manually and delete this folders from registry:
 - HKEY_CLASSES_ROOT\\.xfbin
 - HKEY_CLASSES_ROOT\\XFBIN
 - HKEY_CLASSES_ROOT\\Folder\\shell\\XFBIN_PARSER

-To edit registry, press on Win+R and write in command line "regedit".
+To edit registry manually, press on Win+R and write in command line "regedit".